Nickel Error Coins: Most Valuable Types & What They're Worth

 $200 – $5,000+1943-P Doubled Eye Scarce

 A wartime silver Jefferson with dramatic doubling visible on Jefferson's eye on the obverse.
-The "doubled eye" nickname makes this one of the most recognizable and discussed Jefferson varieties.
+The "doubled eye" nickname makes this one of the most recognizable Jefferson varieties.
 War nickels (1942–1945) contain 35% silver, adding metal value on top of the error premium.

 $75 – $1,500+1945-P Doubled Die Reverse Scarce

 Strong doubling on MONTICELLO and FIVE CENTS on this wartime silver Jefferson.
 The 35% silver content provides a floor value, and the doubled die pushes MS examples well above that floor.
-A popular variety among both error collectors and wartime coinage specialists.

 $50 – $800+1954-S/D (S Over D Mint Mark) Scarce